gsusgg/ComfyUI_CozyGen/README.md

 *   Add a `CozyGenDynamicInput` node and connect its output to the desired input on another node.
 *   Configure the `CozyGenDynamicInput` node's properties (e.g., `param_name`, `param_type`, `default_value`, `min_value`, `max_value`, `add_randomize_toggle`).
 *   Add a `CozyGenOutput` node at the end of your workflow to save the generated image and send real-time previews to the web UI.
-*   Save your workflow as a JSON file in the `ComfyUI_CozyGen/workflows/` directory.
+*   *IMPORTANT* When exporting your workflow, export with API into the `ComfyUI_CozyGen/workflows/` directory.

 ### 2. Access the Web UI